woocommerce/woocommerce/tests/e2e/core-tests/README.md

   - `runCreateOrderTest` - Merchant can create order
   - `runMerchantOrdersCustomerPaymentPage` - Merchant can visit the customer payment page
   - `runMerchantOrderEmailsTest` - Merchant can receive order emails and resend emails by Order Actions
+  - `runEditOrderTest` - Merchant can edit an order in the dashboard
   - `runOrderStatusFilterTest` - Merchant can filter orders by order status
   - `runOrderRefundTest` - Merchant can refund an order
   - `runOrderApplyCouponTest` - Merchant can apply a coupon to an order